-4.6 Responding to allegations or concerns about staff or volunteers concerns about, staff or volunteers.
+The use of rigorous recruitment and selection procedures in addition to adhering to the School's Staff Code of Conduct will mean that there are relatively few allegations against, or concerns about, staff or volunteers.
 If a member of staff, or any other person, has any reason to believe that another adult (whether staff, supply staff, volunteer, DSL or Deputy DSL) has acted inappropriately or abused a child or young person, they will take action by reporting to the Headmaster (not the DSL) immediately.
 The Headmaster will inform the Chair of Governors.